elo7/validate-amd/README.md

 Customize the error messages

 ###### Parameters:
-> object: Object //An object with the properties messages ("required", "min", "max", "maxlength", "pattern" or "email")
+> object: Object //An object with the properties messages ("required", "min", "max", "maxlength", "pattern", "email" or "url")

 ###### Sample:
 ``` js